Enakkul Oruvan (2015 film): Production

-Producer C. V. Kumar purchased the Tamil remake rights to the Kannada film Lucia (2013) in October 2013 after being recommended by his technical crew.
+Producer C. V. Kumar purchased the Tamil remake rights to the Kannada film Lucia (2013) in October 2013.
 The director of the original, Pawan Kumar, revealed that he would work on the pre-production of the film and help a new director understand the script.
 The team held initial talks with actor Bobby Simha about portraying the lead role, but he was eventually dropped.
-In early December 2013, C. V. Kumar signed up Siddharth to play the lead role in the film, while newcomer Prasad Ramar, co-writer of Pizza was assigned the task of directing the venture.
+In early December 2013, C. V. Kumar signed up Siddharth to play the lead role, while newcomer Prasad Ramar, co-writer of Pizza was assigned the task of directing the venture.

 Principal photography for the film started on 10 February 2014 and it was announced that Kannada actress Deepa Sannidhi would portray the leading female role.
-Bangalore based Amit Bhargav was signed for a role in the film.
+Bangalore based Amit Bhargav was signed for a role in May.
 In September 2014, the film, which was started as Lucia, was titled Enakkul Oruvan named after the 1984 film of the same name.

-The satellite rights of the film were sold to Zee Thamizh.

 Soundtrack

-The soundtrack was composed by Santhosh Narayanan, who had worked on the film background score of the original film Lucia.
-The soundtrack features five tracks while lyrics were written by Muthamil, Ganesh Kumar and Vivek.
-The album was launched on 8 September 2014 with actors Samantha Ruth Prabhu, Khushbu and Vijay Sethupathi being present at the event.
+The soundtrack was composed by Santhosh Narayanan, who had worked on the film background score of the original film.
+The album was launched on 8 September 2014.

-The album received very positive reviews upon release, with critics lauding the composer's consistency.
-The score too was praised.
-IBN Live wrote, "Santhosh Narayanan is the centerpiece of the film.
+IBNLive wrote, "Santhosh Narayanan is the centerpiece of the film.
 What a marvelous job he has done!
 His music is an emotion in itself.
 For a puzzle-like film of this kind, his music is pitch-perfect.
 It removes the clutter from the screenplay.
 The best thing Lucia missed out on is Santhosh Narayanan's music".
 Rediff wrote, "The unconventional music that is the trademark of Santhosh Narayanan is perfect for this intriguing half dream and half realistic plot".